zevilz/zImageOptimizer/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.me/zevilz)

 ## Changelog
-- 11.03.2018 - 0.9.3 - added restoration of original files if their size is less than optimized files size
+- 11.03.2018 - 0.9.3 - added restoration of original files if their size is less or equal than optimized files size
 - 27.02.2018 - 0.9.2 - fixed PNG file permissions if script does not work from files owner
 - 27.02.2018 - 0.9.1 - [added new features](https://github.com/zevilz/zImageOptimizer/releases/tag/0.9.1) and bugfixes
 - 25.02.2018 - 0.9.0 - added support for working script on MacOS 10.10+ with automatic install dependences